alessandrodirenzo/Thesis_DiRenzo_Corda_project/README-PythonScripts.md

 **From collaboration to choreography tasks**
 Possible strings to assign at "FileName" variable in the script CollaborationtoChoreographyTasksGenerator.py:

-  Affiliated visit: XMLDocuments/FromCollToChor/Input/AffiliatedVisitCollab.xml
+  Affiliated visit: "XMLDocuments/FromCollToChor/Input/AffiliatedVisitCollab.xml"

-  Birth certificate issue: XMLDocuments/FromCollToChor/Input/BirthCertificateIssueCollab.xml
+  Birth certificate issue: "XMLDocuments/FromCollToChor/Input/BirthCertificateIssueCollab.xml"

-  HospitalTeleconsultation: XMLDocuments/FromCollToChor/Input/HospitalTeleconsultationCollab.xml
+  HospitalTeleconsultation: "XMLDocuments/FromCollToChor/Input/HospitalTeleconsultationCollab.xml"

-  HospitalTelevisitExternal: XMLDocuments/FromCollToChor/Input/HospitalTelevisitExternalCollab.xml
+  HospitalTelevisitExternal: "XMLDocuments/FromCollToChor/Input/HospitalTelevisitExternalCollab.xml"

-1. Assign one of the strings
+1. Assign one of the strings to the variable.

 2. Run the script CollaborationtoChoreographyTasksGenerator.py.
 The output will be generated in XMLDocuments/FromCollToChor/Output/<NameOfExample>ChoreographyDiagram.xml